mevdschee/php-crud-api/README.md

  - `clientId` with your Client ID
  - `audience` with the API URL you created in Auth0

-⚠️ If you don't fill the audience parameter, it will not work because you won't get a valid JWT.
+Note that if you don't fill the audience parameter, it will not work because you won't get a valid JWT.
+Also note that you should fill `jwtAuth.audiences` to ensure the tokens are validated to be generated for your application.

 You can also change the `url` variable, used to test the API with authentication.